muratk3n/thirdwave/en/README.md

 ---

-SPH (for fluid simulation) uses the Lagrangian viewpoint.
-I guess this viewpoint comes more natural to me bcz of software and simuation background; thinking of particles that are followed / simulated make more sense than "the Eularian viewpoint", thinking a predefined grid that doens't change and u watch the fluid passing through.
+SPH (for fluid simulation) uses the Lagrangian viewpoint which simulates / follows the physics of particles.
+I guess this viewpoint comes more natural to me bcz of software background; thinking of particles that are simulated make more sense than "the Eularian viewpoint", thinking a predefined grid that doens't change and u watch the fluid passing through.
 In either case number of particles / grid size defines the precision of the calculation, but IMO Lagrangian viewpoint can get better precision, especially in edge cases.

 ---